jbaans/iothermostat/README.md

 * For use on a non Raspberry Pi compatible device, simply use your own GPIO driver

-## Features:
+## How to use:

-Display current temperature, humidity and pressure.

-Set modes: Auto/On/Off/Boost (1h)/Sleep (24h)

-Set temperature for each mode.

-Remote web interface with authentication.

-Scheduling for Auto mode

-Full encryption of web traffic.

-Many security features.
+The main screen shows current temperature, humidity and pressure.
+A flame icon is shown when the heater is on.
+The number above the + and - buttons is the set temperature for the selected mode.
+The set temperature is adjusted by the + and - buttons.

+Possible modes are:
+- Auto (runs the scheduled program)
+- On (keeps the room at the set temperature)
+- Off (keeps heater off)
+- Boost (keeps room at set temperature for one hour)
+- Sleep (keeps the heater off for 24 hours)

+The information screen shows information about the system.

+The GUI is also available through the web interface, which uses username/password authentication.
+In the web interface, heater scheduling for Auto mode can be programmed.
+Click [i] button and then the configuration button.

+The system security can be hardened according to the wiki.
+Full encryption of web traffic is then set, the network configuration is more strict and firewalling and blocking unwanted access is enabled.

 # UPGRADING INSTRUCTIONS